Bamjr/WebAutomation-Studio/README.md

 ## 🚀 How to Use

-1. Make sure you have Python installed.
-(3.11.5 version)
+1. Make sure you have Python installed. (recommend 3.11.9 version)
 2. Install dependencies (e.g., `selenium`, `ttkbootstrap`) via:

    ```bash